sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Chapters/lilys-ahit-dream.md

 In the darkness.

-Him, with one of his shiniest steak knives aimed at her neck
+Him, with one of his shiniest steak knives aimed at her neck.

 Her, with one of her dualies raised and pointed at his skull.